 For the Chocolate Flowers:

-- Sixlets and/or candy pearls
+- Sixlets, and/or candy pearls

 To Make the Cupcakes:

 - Line 20 cupcake cavities with paper liners.
 Preheat the oven to 350 F.

-Combine all the ingredients for the cupcakes and mix on medium speed for 2 minutes, then scrape down the bottom and sides of the bowl well.
+- Combine all the ingredients for the cupcakes and mix on medium speed for 2 minutes, then scrape down the bottom and sides of the bowl well.
 Divide the batter between the cupcake cavities, filling them about 2/3 full.

-Bake the cupcakes for 18-20 minutes, until golden around the edges and the tops spring back when lightly pressed.
+- Bake the cupcakes for 18-20 minutes, until golden around the edges and the tops spring back when lightly pressed.
 Cool completely before decorating.

 To Make the Frosting:

-- Add the powdered sugar, 6 TBSP of creamer, and salt, and mix well for 1-2 minutes, until light and fluffy.
-If the frosting is too stiff for your liking, slowly stream in the remaining 2 TBSP creamer, a bit at a time, until you get a texture you like.
+- Add the powdered sugar, 6 TBSP of milk, and salt, and mix well for 1-2 minutes, until light and fluffy.
+If the frosting is too stiff for your liking, slowly stream in the remaining 2 TBSP milk, a bit at a time, until you get a texture you like.

 To Make the Chocolate Flowers:

 - Cut strips of parchment or waxed paper, approximately 2 inches high and 10-12 inches long.
 You’ll need 1 strip for each cupcake.
 You will also need something slightly concave to place the petals in while they dry.
 I used a rolling pin holder, but you can use a cardboard tube cut in half, baguette pans, a fondant flower former, or anything with a similar round shape.
 Finally, you will need a clean food-safe paintbrush.

-Melt each of the candy coatings in a separate bowl in the microwave.
+- Melt each of the candy coatings in a separate bowl in the microwave.
 Stir until melted and smooth.
 Dip the paintbrush in the coating and brush a petal shape onto a strip of parchment, about 1.5 inches long and less than 1 inch wide.
 (Thinner is better, the petals will look more natural that way.)
 Try to have the bottom taper and the top fan out a bit.
 Go over the petal a second time if the layer of coating seems thin.